IreneKilgannon/pands-project/README.md

 </details>

 ![Heat map](https://github.com/IreneKilgannon/pands-project/blob/main/plots/Heatmap_correlation_coefficients.png)

+The plot of sepal width vs sepal length is an example of Simpson's paradox.
+Wikipedia states that [Simpson's paradox](https://en.wikipedia.org/wiki/Simpson%27s_paradox) is a phenomenon in probability and statistics in which a trend appears in several groups of data but disappears or reverses when the groups are combined.

 Who would have thought that nearly one hundred years later Anderson's data would be used by thousands of students worldwide who are learning statistics, data science or machine learning? https://www.sciencedirect.com/science/article/pii/S1877050919320836